judovana/FedoraSystemJdkBump/README.md

   * eg https://fedoraproject.org/wiki/Changes/Java17#Dependencies
   *  You can use: https://github.com/judovana/FedoraSystemJdkBump/blob/main/scritps/listPkgs/listJavaDependentPkgs.sh
 * discusse coopeartion with ***javapackages-tools*** and ***maven***
+  * javapackges-tools are usually that simple: https://src.fedoraproject.org/rpms/javapackages-tools/c/637e4be9a46812a99645521530770ce2d10115bd?branch=rawhide
+  * maven honor above, but more severe patches, eg: https://src.fedoraproject.org/rpms/javapackages-tools/c/8fe665f78ac8eab03dd57f4936ca379f6ad573bd?branch=rawhide are necessary.
+But that can be done on the fly ahead of time
 * create proposal
   * eg: https://fedoraproject.org/wiki/Changes/Java17#Other
   * it is always ```[[Category:SystemWideChange]]```